Hayley Wickenheiser: Personal life

 Wickenheiser is the daughter of physical education teachers, Tom and Marilyn, and has a brother and a sister.
-Wickenheiser lives in Calgary with her adopted son, Noah.
-Former professional hockey player Doug Wickenheiser, was her cousin.
-He died of cancer in 1999.
+Wickenheiser lives in Calgary with her son, Noah.
+Former professional hockey player Doug Wickenheiser was her cousin, as well as his daughter, soccer player Carly Wickenheiser.

-Wickenheiser graduated with a degree in kinesiology in 2013 and completed medical school at the University of Calgary's Cumming School of Medicine in 2021.
+Wickenheiser's life story is the subject of a 2005 children's book written by Elizabeth Etue, titled Born to Play.
 On July 15, 2011, her hometown of Shaunavon named a new 14 million dollar recreational complex after her, Crescent Point Wickenheiser Centre.
 On June 30, 2011, she was named an Officer of the Order of Canada by Governor General David Johnston.

+Wickenheiser graduated with a degree in kinesiology in 2013.
+After retiring from professional hockey, she completed medical school at the University of Calgary's Cumming School of Medicine in 2021.
+She completed her family medicine residency at University of Toronto's Department of Family and Community Medicine in 2023 and is currently pursuing an enhanced skills program in emergency medicine.

-Hayley is the author of Gold Medal Diary – Inside the World's Greatest Sports Event, outlining her training with Team Canada and the events leading up to, during, and following the 2010 Olympic Games.
+Hayley is the author of Gold Medal Diary – Inside the World's Greatest Sports Event, outlining her training with Team Canada and the events leading up to, during, and following the 2010 Winter Olympic Games.

 She is the founder of WickFest, an annual event showcasing girls' and women's hockey, inviting female players from all over the world to several days of workshops, clinics and games learning from leading instructors, coaches and players.

 Video game appearance

-EA Sports officially announced that Wickenheiser would be among the first two real female hockey players in NHL 13.
-Along with Angela Ruggiero, she has a playable character in the game which can be added to any team of the user's choice.
+EA Sports officially announced in September 2012 that Wickenheiser would be among the first two female hockey players featured in the NHL video game series, set to appear in NHL 13 along with Angela Ruggiero.